 The batch-sensitized strategy M2 is consistently superior, given RMSE on different data and different batch correction algorithms (Figure 2A).
 However, there was no clear trend given gPCA.
 We do note interestingly, a correlation between BEs and severity of MVs: Ranging missingness from 10%, 20%, 30% and 40% showed that with higher missingness, there are higher remnant batch effects (Supplementary Figure 2).
-Moreover, although gPCA did not show clear-cut differences on imputation strategy (Figure 2B), PCA scatterplots revealed that the apparent undetectability of BEs was because of batch signal mixing due to M1 and M3 strategies, resulting in noise generation (Supplementary Figure 3).
+Moreover, although gPCA did not show clear-cut differences in imputation strategy (Figure 2B), PCA scatterplots revealed that the apparent undetectability of BEs was because of batch signal mixing due to M1 and M3 strategies, resulting in noise generation (Supplementary Figure 3).